Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Introduction

-Humans (and many other animals) do not have direct conscious access to raw data from the outside world.
-Input can be heavily processed by sensory cells even before it reaches our brain, and further processed by various brain networks before reaching our awareness.
+Input from our sensory organs can be heavily processed by sensory cells even before it reaches our brain, and various theories posit that most of this information is further processed by unconscious brain networks before reaching our awareness~\cite{velmans1991human,sklar2021non}.
 For example, touch neurons in human skin have been found to compute the edge of objects before sending that information to the brain~\cite{pruszynski2014edge}; in the the visual system, the eye performs some complex computations of its own~\cite{deny2017multiplexed}, after which the brain itself performs high speed, unconscious computations before the information reaches our perception.
 This processed information, as well as our expectations, act as feedback that further modify incoming perceptual information~\cite{pylyshyn1999vision}.
-All of this intermediate data processing makes our perceptual system especially prone to errors of perception that are difficult to control or correct.
+All of this intermediate data processing makes our perceptual system prone to errors of perception that are difficult to control or correct.